 Taxes Imposed At Point Of Sale

-Buyer represents that no taxes are currently applicable at the Point of Sale.
-In the event such representation is false, then such misrepresentation shall be a Triggering Event allowing Seller to terminate the Contract pursuant to Section 17.1

-Future Taxes

-If at any time during the term of the Contract, any governmental authority; (federal, state or local) imposes taxes which were not in effect as of the commencement date of the Contract that in the sole judgment of the Party affected are unduly burdensome or unacceptable then such Party, not later than the earlier of thirty (30) days after learning of such tax or the effective date of such tax, shall initiate a good faith effort to negotiate with the other Party to modify this Contract to cure the effect of such unduly burdensome or unacceptable tax.
-If no such cure is agreed upon prior to one (1) day prior to the effective date of the tax, the affected Party may cancel and terminate this Contract effective one (1) day prior to the effective date of the tax.
-In the event of such termination, the Parties agree that all Gas received by Buyer hereunder prior to cessation of deliveries shall be paid for by Buyer at the rate in effect at the time such Gas was received by Buyer and that any other penalties or charges provided for herein on such Gas shall be paid by the owing Party as herein provided.
+All Taxes imposed on or with respect to the Gas for which the taxing incident, including but not limited to passage of title and/or possession of the Gas, occurs at the Point(s) of Sale shall be borne and paid by the Party on whom the Taxes are imposed under the applicable law.
+If the applicable law imposes a collection responsibility on either Party, the Taxes shall be collected and remitted to the appropriate government authority by such Party, unless the other Party provides, as required by applicable law: (i) a valid certificate or other evidence of nontaxability, or (ii) evidence of direct payment authorization.
+If the Party other than the Party on whom the Taxes are imposed is required to collect and remit such Taxes to the applicable government authority, the Party on whom the Taxes are imposed shall pay the amount to be remitted to the Party required to collect and remit such Taxes prior to the date on which such collecting and remitting Party must remit the Taxes to the applicable government authority.

 LAWS AND REGULATION

-This Contract is subject to all laws, orders, rules and/or regulations of any and all duly constituted governmental authorities, Federal, State or local, to the extent such laws, regulations, rules, and orders are applicable and effective from time to time; provided, however, that if any such governmental authority shall take any action or assert any jurisdiction whereby the sale, purchase, delivery, receipt, or use of Gas as contemplated hereunder will be subjected to terms, conditions, or restraints that in the sole judgment of the Party affected are unduly burdensome, unacceptable, illegal or unenforceable then such Party, not later than the earlier of thirty (30) days after learning of such action or assertion of jurisdiction or the effective date of such action or assertion of jurisdiction, shall initiate a good faith effort to negotiate with the other Party to modify this Contract to cure such unduly burdensome, unacceptable, illegal or unenforceable terms, conditions or restraints.
+This Master Contract and all Transaction(s) are subject to all laws, orders, rules and/or regulations of any and all duly constituted governmental authorities, Federal, State or local, to the extent such laws, regulations, rules, and orders are applicable and effective from time to time; provided, however, that if any such governmental authority shall take any action or assert any jurisdiction whereby the sale, purchase, delivery, receipt, or use of Gas as contemplated hereunder will be subjected to terms, conditions, or restraints that in the sole judgment of the Party affected are unduly burdensome, unacceptable, illegal or unenforceable then such Party, not later than the earlier of thirty (30) days after learning of such action or assertion of jurisdiction or the effective date of such action or assertion of jurisdiction, shall initiate a good faith effort to negotiate with the other Party to modify this Master Contract and/or any affected Transaction(s) to cure such unduly burdensome, unacceptable, illegal or unenforceable terms, conditions or restraints.
+If no such cure is agreed upon, the affected Party may declare an Early Termination Date(s) as to the affected Transaction(s) pursuant to Section 16.2; provided, however, that any such Early Termination Date(s) shall be no earlier than one (1) day prior to the effective date of such governmental action.

 FORCE MAJEURE

 Scope Of Force Majeure

-Subject to the provisions of this Section 15, neither Party shall be subject to liability to the other Party for the failure to perform in conformity with this Contract to the extent such failure results from an event of force majeure which is beyond the reasonable control of the Party affected thereby, which wholly or partially prevents the performance or obligation of a Party hereunder, except that the occurrence of an event of force majeure will not excuse Buyer of its obligation to make payments for Gas delivered to Buyer in compliance with this Contract or Seller of its obligation to make refunds, payments or credits in compliance with this Contract.
-Neither will an event of force majeure excuse a Party’s liability forTransportation Imbalances or costs and penalties under Sections 3.2 and 3.3.
+Subject to the provisions of this Section 15, neither Party shall be subject to liability to the other Party for the failure to perform in conformity with a Transaction to the extent such failure results from an event of force majeure which is beyond the reasonable control of the Party affected thereby, which wholly or partially prevents the performance or obligation of a Party hereunder, except that the occurrence of an event of force majeure will not excuse Buyer of its obligation to make payments for Gas delivered to Buyer in compliance with the Contract or Seller of its obligation to make refunds, payments or credits in compliance with the Contract.
+Neither will an event of force majeure excuse a Party’s liability for costs and penalties associated with Transportation Imbalances as set forth in Section 6.3.

 Definition Of Force Majeure